What is hotel online payment?

 As technology drives the digital revolution forward, it will also allow you to be prepared for the transition.
-There are three main ways you can ensure your hotel is prepared for online payment processing.
+There are three main ways you can ensure your hotel is prepared for when it’s processing online payments.

 A channel manager is critical in facilitating online bookings, and therefore online payments.
-OTAs offer different payment structures, depending on whether they operate on a merchant or agency model.
+OTAs such as Booking.com and Airbnb offer different payment structures, depending on whether they operate on a merchant or agency model.

 A guest booking via an OTA will either have to pay upon booking (merchant model), or at check-in (agency model).
 In the case of the merchant model, virtual credit cards are a common payment method, as we touched on earlier.

 However, in the OTA world it’s not that simple when you consider the different businesses in the industry and their model and revenue mixes.